OCA/l10n-japan/l10n_jp_country_state/readme/DESCRIPTION.rst

-This module updates country state data of Japan with translation.
+This module only adds translations to country state records for Japan, for the sake of convenience.